tarwn/lessthandot-hugo/blogs/content/posts/2012-12-08-foreign-keys.md

 _Msg 2601, Level 14, State 1, Line 2

-Cannot insert duplicate key row in object &#8216;dbo.TestUniqueIndex' with unique index &#8216;ix_unique'.
+Cannot insert duplicate key row in object 'dbo.TestUniqueIndex' with unique index 'ix_unique'.
 The duplicate key value is (1).

 The statement has been terminated._